marcotoronto/rdm-test/content/06_Data_Management_Plan.md

 <img src="figures/document.png" width="250"/> </p>

-<a href="https://science.gc.ca/site/science/en/interagency-research-funding/policies-and-guidelines/research-data-management/tri-agency-research-data-management-policy">The Tri-Agency Research Data Management Policy</a> states that: "All grant proposals submitted to the agencies should include methodologies that reflect best practices in RDM (Research Data Management).
+<a href="https://science.gc.ca/site/science/en/interagency-research-funding/policies-and-guidelines/research-data-management/tri-agency-research-data-management-policy" target="_blank">The Tri-Agency Research Data Management Policy</a> states that: "All grant proposals submitted to the agencies should include methodologies that reflect best practices in RDM (Research Data Management).
 For certain funding opportunities (listed below), the agencies will *require data management plans (DMPs)* to be submitted to the appropriate agency at the time of application, as outlined in the call for proposals; in these cases, the DMPs will be considered in the adjudication process."

 ## Funding requiring DMPs